YnfanteY2799/Nhentai-WS-API/README.md

 - GetIndexPage : { Exported }
 - GetMainPageDoujinsPerIndex : { Exported }
 - GetSimpelSearch : { Exported }
+- GetRequest : { Internally }
+- GetDoujinObj : { Internally }

+## Upcoming features
+- OOP-like class ( Working-on )
+- Function for downloading doujins
+- Function for downloading doujins ( Array-like )
+- Add tags to Searchlike methods (i've already done that but this makes methods too slow, i'm actually testing some alternatives to this issue )
+- Deno version of lib, and future CLI ( Made with Rust )

 ## Extended Method Documentation OTG ( On the Go )